JavaScript execution

 This topic describes the timing of when JavaScript code is executed.

 Optimizely Web Experimentation lets you build experiences using a visual editor or make more sophisticated changes by writing your own custom code.
-To give you full control over the execution of that code, we have changed the timing of when code is applied and added new utility functions for adjusting that timing.
+To give you full control over the execution of that code, the timing of when code is applied has changed, and new utility functions for adjusting that timing have been added.

 Timing

-1. Custom code and visual changes are separated – When you make a change in the visual editor, you will not see the corresponding jQuery in the code box.
-Instead, the change is stored in a JSON data structure and applied at runtime.
-Each visual change is applied when the selector it applies to is ready.
+Web Experimentation separates visual changes from custom code.
+When you make a change in the visual editor, the corresponding jQuery does not appear in the code box.
+Instead, the change is stored in a JSON data structure and applied at runtime when the target selector is ready.

 // Change the background when the DOM is ready (may cause flashing)